Deep Dive

 2. Technology & Architecture

-The blockchain's speed stems from several foundational innovations.
-Parallel execution allows multiple transactions to be processed simultaneously.
-A custom MonadBFT consensus protocol enables block times of ~400 milliseconds.
-The MonadDB database stores data on SSDs instead of RAM, lowering the hardware cost for node operators and supporting a more decentralized validator set.
-Together, these create a single, high-throughput shard.
+Monad's performance stems from several key innovations.
+Parallel execution allows multiple transactions to be processed simultaneously, unlike Ethereum's sequential model.
+This is powered by MonadBFT, a custom Byzantine Fault Tolerant consensus protocol that enables block times as fast as 400 milliseconds.
+A major differentiator is MonadDB, an optimized state database that stores data on SSDs instead of RAM, significantly lowering the hardware cost to run a node and supporting greater network decentralization.

 Conclusion